 A study of the history Kansas, from the earliest Indian settlements through the political history of the modern state.
 The course examines the contributions Kansans have made to the total stream of American development.
 Designed with special relevance for public school teachers.
+This course fulfills the general education distribution requirement for History.
 (Spring, even years).